 Summary of findings

-- The appointment system took account of patients' needs. - The provider had effective leadership and a culture of continuous improvement.
-However, we found that appraisals and antimicrobial prescribing audits had not been completed. - Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had information governance arrangements.
+- Staff felt involved and supported and worked as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had information governance arrangements.

 Background